rndxelement/pyytsync/README.md

 `docker-compose build && docker-compose up -d`

+# Optional: Browser extension
+For ease of use the browser extension located in the folder `browser_extension` allows right clicking a video on YouTube and selecting "Send to pyytsync", adding it to the queue of videos of your pyytsync instance.
+For this to work you need to replace `<pyytsync-instance>` by the domain name of your pyytsync instance, e.g.
+`cd browser_extension && sed -i -e "s/<pyytsync-instance>/your-domain.xyz/g" *`.
+Because this extension is not yet signed, you have to enable it via the developer options of your browser.

 # Contribute

 I'd be happy and grateful about any kind of contributions or even forks.